Metropolitan Community Church of Toronto: History

 In 1973, a group of individuals wrote to the head office of the Metropolitan Community Church in Los Angeles requesting that they send someone to Toronto to start a new church.
 In July 1973, Rev. Bob Wolfe arrived in the city and the first worship service was held with 12 people on July 17, 1973.
 Rev. Wolfe, who died in July 2005, worked hard to establish the new congregation.
 He became best known for talking a suicidal young gay man down from the roof of Toronto City Hall, and used the ceremony where he was honoured by the city to lambaste politicians for failing to reform anti-gay laws.

 In the early years, worship services were held at the Church of the Holy Trinity.

 In 1978, Rev. Brent Hawkes succeeded Rev. Wolfe as pastor.

 In 1985, the church bought its first church building, at 2029 Gerrard Street East.
 This was the first property owned in Canada by a lesbian and gay organization.

 Responding to the AIDS crisis, MCC Toronto hired a full-time person to co-ordinate its AIDSCARE program in 1990.
 Since then its volunteers have provided home hospice care for hundreds of individuals.
 MCC Toronto have facilitated support groups for HIV, AIDS and other health issues.
 In 1997, the Church expanded the AIDSCARE program to CommunityCARE and now provides support for clients with a range of illnesses and requirements.

 In 1991, the church moved to its present location at 115 Simpson Avenue, a building that had been occupied by Simpson Avenue United Church.

 In 2011, the church received a $1 million donation from philanthropists Margaret and Wallace McCain, the largest single donation ever received by an MCC congregation in the world.

 While the church has not held any state funerals, Rev. Hawkes was the officiant at the state funeral of Jack Layton at Roy Thomson Hall on August 27, 2011.

 On July 9, 2017, voting members of the congregation voted to elect Rev. Jeff Rock as new senior pastor.
 Rock took over the congregation as of October 1, following Hawkes's retirement.

+In January, 2024, Rev. Deana Dudley was installed as MCC Toronto's fifth senior pastor.
+Dudley had previously served as pastor of Christos MCC in Toronto and the MCC congregation in London, Ontario.
+She joined MCC Toronto's staff as assistant pastor in 2009.